 Cross-Domain Identity

-When your business operates multiple domains (e.g., www.example.com and shop.example.com, or brand-a.com and brand-b.com), each domain gets its own _dfid cookie and anonymous ID.
-The cross-domain identity feature links these separate identities into a single user profile through Datafly’s Identity Hub.
+When your business operates multiple domains (e.g., www.example.com and shop.example.com, or brand-a.com and brand-b.com), each domain has its own first-party anonymous identifier by default.
+The cross-domain identity feature links these separate identities into a single user profile through Signal’s Identity Hub.

 The problem